Getting a medical second opinion for your child's heart condition

 - Disagree with the original opinion and suggest another diagnosis and different treatment options

 - Provide more details about your child’s condition

-When to get a second opinion for your child
+When should I get a second opinion for my child?

 As your child’s main advocate, you want as much information as possible about their health and available treatment options.
 A second opinion provides important details when your child is facing a potentially life-changing – or life-threatening – heart condition.